 At least that’s what I would like to do on my guitar.
 I love my guitars, and I have always had a penchant for music.
 I just have not had the inkling or time to really become a better guitarist.
 I am so tired!
 It is hard when you have a baby around who loves to be with you all the time *pretty much*.

 I have three guitars.
 My acoustic with the removable electric speaker hookup is Leila.
 She was a gift from my dear husband when my firstborn was small.
 My dearly departed father gave me his show stopping electric which has had lots of use in his blues band.
 That’s Jerry.
 Then there’s Alvin, the newest addition who is just a humble acoustic with a missing string.
 I cannot seem to find strings that will work for him just yet.
 For some odd reason, the standard ends don’t fit him.
 Guess he’s a lot like my dad.
-Sure, I could replace him with another guitar, maybe even give in to the talk that the best Godin Guitars at musicians friend, but I cannot.
+Sure, I could replace him with another guitar, but I cannot.
 The most I would do is get a travelers’s guitar so I can practice more often when the children are busy or asleep more quickly and, of course, the 12 string that I so desire for the times when I am alone doing worship at different venues.
 The sound is so much fuller than with just the regular 6 strings.
 Oh well…maybe one day.